 - 6. After filling in all the fields, click Enable. - 7.
-If WebUI is installed on a separate remote server, set the hostname, fully qualified domain name (FQDN) or IP address of the computer where the WebUI is installed (the WebUI Server computer), ensuring that it matches the WebUI certificate subject name, as specified in BES WebUI\cert \auth\cert.crt on Windows and in BESWebUI/cert/auth\cert.crt on Linux.
-If the default WebUI port was changed (\WebUIAppEnv\APP\PORT), you must set the \WebUI\Monitor\Port key of the BigFix server computer to use the new WebUI port.
+If WebUI is installed on a separate remote server, set the webuI_AppServer_Hostname key of the BigFix server computer to the hostname, fully qualified domain name (FQDN) or IP address of the computer where the WebUI is installed (the WebUI Server computer), ensuring that it matches the WebUI certificate subject name, as specified in BES WebUI\cert \auth_cert.crt on Windows and in BESWebUI/cert/auth_cert.crt on Linux.
+If the default WebUI port was changed (WebUIAppEnv_APP_PORT), you must set the WebUI_Monitor_Port key of the BigFix server computer to use the new WebUI port.